Rock Climbing & Kayaking Trip Information - Vancouver Island

 INSTRUCTOR/STUDENT RATIOS:

-1:9 at Rock Climbing site
+1:4 at Rock Climbing site 1:5 kayaking on the ocean.

 STUDENT EXPECTATIONS: This is a school-sponsored outing and school rules will apply.
 Participants are expected to follow the guidelines set by the instructional staff.
 A failure to meet these guidelines or a failure to follow school rules may result in the participant being removed from the activity at their own expense.